 Frequently, you have not introduced your opposite number to your circle of friends, nor have you met your partner’s friends.
 This is also subjective, but you may or may not be exclusive.

 On the other hand, dating someone is a stage of a relationship where you and your partner are fairly committed to each other.
-Your primal attraction is now augmented by compatible personalities, shared interests, shared belief systems, and so on.
+Compatible personalities now augment your primal attraction, shared interests, shared belief systems, and so on.
 You form an emotional attachment to this person.

 Most of your friends have met your partner.
 Depending on your personality, you may be sexually committed as well as exclusive by this stage.